Star Trek spin-off fiction: Crossover events

 The Star Trek book ranges have since the mid-1990s featured various crossover events, with books published in multiple series.
 The first of these was the Invasion! series, published in 1996, featuring entries from The Original Series, The Next Generation, Deep Space Nine, and Voyager series.

 1997's event was the Day of Honor, with novels in all four series.
 In a rare example of a novel concept being adopted into the TV series, the Voyager episode "Day of Honor" tied into this.

 1998 saw six books published in the Star Trek: The Captain's Table crossover, including the four regular series, as well as one from Star Trek: New Frontier and another based on Captain Pike, the captain from the original Star Trek pilot episode, "The Cage".
 An anthology, entitled Tales from the Captain's Table, was published in 2005 following up the concept, with tales from new captains.

 1999's Double Helix was a six-book series, nominally part of the numbered TNG book range, featuring characters from TNG, DS9, TOS, Voyager, New Frontier, and Stargazer.

 The Star Trek: Gateways crossover was published in 2001, featuring entries from TOS, Challenger, TNG, DS9, Voyager, and New Frontier.
 These stories all end in a single finale anthology, What Lay Beyond.
 2001's Star Trek: Section 31 was a thematic crossover, with each of the four books (TOS, TNG, DS9, and Voyager) featuring Section 31.
 Later in 2014, Section 31 became a standalone DS9 spinoff series of its own with the novel Disavowed.

 In 2003, Star Trek: The Lost Era began exploring the underutilized part of the Star Trek timeline between Kirk's death in Star Trek Generations and the start of Star Trek: The Next Generation.

-Short story collections
+Anthologies

-Various collections of Star Trek short stories have been published by Pocket Books.
+Anthologies Star Trek short fictionhave been published by Pocket Books.
 The Strange New Worlds competition, open to entries from the public, runs annually, and results in the publication of an anthology featuring the winning short stories.

-Pocket has also published themed original short story anthologies, including:
+Pocket Books also published themed short story anthologies.